bowenl-math/bowenl-math.github.io/index.md

 ## Welcome to my homepage!

 ### About me
 Hello, I'm Bowen Liu, just a lover of mathmatics(smile).
-I am quite interested in exploring connections between things seem to be unrelated, especially in aspects of topology and geometry, with an algebraic approach.
+I am quite interested in exploring relations between things seem to be unrelated, especially in aspects of topology and geometry, with an algebraic approach.

-Recently I'm fixing typos and mistakes I made in notes I typed during this semester in order to review what I have learnt.
-I also applied for a summer program about complex geometry and the deformation about complex structure organized by Tianyuan Mathematical Center in Northeast China.
-Maybe I will do some preparations for it if time permitted.
+This summer maybe quite busy but interesting for me.

 ### Course notes